 Whether or not we admit it, Western-centric genres have always been the dominant force in the local music scene, making them the general public’s standard for “quality” dance music.
 But tucked away in the culturally rich corners of the Philippines, there exists a huge world of untapped genres that are equally—if not more—deserving of widespread recognition.

-One of which is budots, a music genre (and a dance style) that originated in Davao City during the 2000s.
+One of which is budots, a music genre (and dance style) that originated in Davao City during the 2000s.
 The term means “slacker” or “standby” in Bisayan slang, but some locals also attribute it to the Bisayan word for a person who dances freestyle “tabudots.”

-Colloquially known as bistik or Bisayan tikno, budots combines indigenous music—like tagunggo’an of the Sama Dilaut (or Badjao) community—with the contemporary elements of Euro trance and techno.
+Colloquially known as bistik or Bisayan tikno, budots combines Indigenous music—like tagunggo’an of the Sama Dilaut (or Badjao) community—with the contemporary elements of Euro trance and techno.
 It has organically spread in various regions across the country, cultivating a subculture that can serve as a powerful expression of grassroots identity and creativity.

 However, budots remains relatively invisible (at least in the broader music landscape) despite its rare production style and ethnic value.
 Its presence in mainstream gatherings and events has been sporadic—with the lack of financial (and the larger community’s) support hindering its exposure and growth.

 This imbalance has prompted MCR to take the initiative in bringing budots to a wider audience.
-“We came across the Broadcast Lab grant through an IG post when Boiler Room announced they extended their deadline for applications,” said archivist and communications partner Sai Versailles.
+“We came across the Broadcast Lab grant through an IG post when Boiler Room announced they extended their deadline for applications,” says archivist and communications partner Sai Versailles.
 “When the team realized [its] potential, we met in person to talk about it in more detail.”

 “We noticed how club culture in Manila already largely catered to Western sensibilities of music—like house and techno—yet there was a growing interest among musicians and audiences to connect with local grassroots genres.
-With this in mind, we eventually thought that spotlighting budots made the most sense, [as it’s also] an extension of the engagement that many of our members have made in their own individual practices for the past few years,” Sai added.
+With this in mind, we eventually thought that spotlighting budots made the most sense, [as it’s also] an extension of the engagement that many of our members have made in their own individual practices for the past few years,” Sai adds.

 In what ways can budots empower the local nightlife scene?

-Considering the bustling clubs and bars scattered across our major cities, embracing (and boosting) budots in such a thriving environment can have transformative effects.
-For starters, the grassroots genre can add a fresh and distinctively Filipino flavor to the otherwise homogeneous Western-ish soundscape of the local club culture.
-“It’s fascinating how budots kind of captures and represents us as a people—with its resilience, playfulness, and campiness,” said MCR co-founder and programming lead Jorge Wieneke V a.k.a. obese.dogma777.
+“It’s fascinating how budots kind of captures and represents us as a people—with its resilience, playfulness, and campiness,” says MCR co-founder and programming lead Jorge Wieneke V a.k.a. obese.dogma777.
 “Like other grassroots sounds across the globe—like Detroit techno, Chicago house, Indonesia’s dangdut, and more—it feels like something the Philippines can truly call its own.”

 Not only would this be an effective way to reclaim cultural heritage, it also provides the industry an opportunity to tap into a new demographic and expand its reach beyond the typical club circuit.
 This diversification can attract a vast range of patrons, eventually leading to a more inclusive and dynamic community.